2017-08-21 11:55:00 +0100

-Only UK-based financial services groups or specialist financial companies offering their own products and services can apply for a Gold Standard Award.
-The categories currently accepted for consideration are fund management, banking, mortgages, independent financial advice, group pensions, individual pensions, healthcare, protection and insurance.
+The Gold Standard Awards are open to UK-based financial services groups or specialist financial companies offering their own products and services.
+The categories currently accepted for consideration are fund management, wealth management, discretionary portfolio management, financial advice, pensions, retirement, protection and insurance.

-• Financial Strength: This has been defined in terms of the financial ability of the entrant organisation to meet what its customers reasonably expect through its ability to survive in an appropriate form.
+1. Financial Strength: This has been defined in terms of the financial ability of the entrant organisation to meet what its customers reasonably expect through its ability to survive in an appropriate form.
 The differences between the provider types under consideration will be taken into account.
 Providers will be rated among their peer sector, rather than as a global population of entrants.

-• Capability: This area looks at the overall expertise of the company to conduct the business category entered.
+2. Capability: This area looks at the overall expertise of the company to conduct the business category entered.
 Typical elements taken into consideration include business structure, staff expertise and training.

-• Fair Value: This assesses whether the customer is obtaining value for money by comparing charges and benefits against a typical range of products for the category entered.
+4. Fair Value: This assesses whether the customer is obtaining value for money by comparing charges and benefits against a typical range of products for the category entered.
 Companies offering specialist products only will be assessed against similar groups.

-We assess these areas in a variety of methods including information supplied by entrants in the form of questionnaires and evidence, as well as the use of third party sources to assess areas such as financial strength and fair value.
+The Gold Standard Awards assess financial strength, capability, service, fair value and trust in a variety of methods including information supplied by entrants in the form of questionnaires and evidence, as well as the use of third party sources to assess areas such as financial strength and fair value.

 An independent panel of expert judges assess entries.
 The decision of the judging panel is final and the judges withhold the right not to give awards in categories where the required standard has not been met.
-We also use certain outside agencies such as AKG Actuaries & Consultants to determine financial strength.
+We also use certain outside agencies such as AKG to determine financial strength.

 The Gold Standard is valid for a one-year period from the date of the Award.